3dmg/BlogMaster/README.md

 # BlogMaster

-testing application for an RSS reader
+testing application for a RSS reader